 General Data Protection Regulation

 The General Data Protection Regulation (GDPR) is a set of data privacy laws that address and protect personal information.
 It includes critical pillars that companies must follow to be considered compliant.
 That data includes anything that can be used to identify a person, like payment information and biometric data.
-Businesses must be transparent in how your data is used and can ask you only for information that meets a specific purpose.
+Businesses must be transparent in how they use your data, and they can ask you only for information that meets a specific purpose.

 California Consumer Privacy Act

 The California Consumer Privacy Act (CCPA) is similar to the GDPR laws.
 It sets the standards businesses are expected to follow regarding the data they collect.
-The CCPA protects consumers by giving them the right to delete information collected, opt out of information collected, opt in to the sale of information, and the right to know what data is collected.
+The CCPA protects consumers by giving them the right to delete information collected, opt out of information collected, opt-in to the sale of information, and the right to know what data is collected.
 These standards extend to third parties who interact with that data.
-This act applies only to California residents.
+This act is designed to protect California consumers, but businesses outside of the Golden State must abide if they collect data from Californians.

 Gramm-Leach-Bliley Act